BrookeMesinere4/Assignment-3-MIST-353/HomeworkAPI/README.md

 Page four: This page will list destinations that customers will enjoy staying at.
 We will devise a list of 5 of our favorite warm destinations and 5 of our favorite cold destinations.
 This will allow our customers to choose whether to go to colder or warmer places when traveling.

-Page five: Climate page (1 API included)
+Page five: This page will be used as our climate page.
+This will be where users can check the weather of a certain location they plan to travel to.

 Page six: On the last page, we will have the customers' ratings of the hotels using a scale of 1-10, 1 being the lowest and 10 being the highest.
 Customers will also have a section where they can provide a detailed review about their stay and what they thought about that specific hotel they had stayed at.
 (2 APIs included)